 About Me!

 My name is Courtney Larson.
 I grew up on a small hobby farm outside of St. Joseph Minnesota.
-I am currently finishing out my four year BFA Musical Theatre degree and psychology minor at the University of Minnesota Duluth (UMD).
+I just finished out my four year BFA Musical Theatre degree and psychology minor at the University of Minnesota Duluth (UMD 2025).

 UMD has given me so many opportunities over my four years.
 I have gotten the chance to work with the student organized theatre company (Stage 2) as well as take part in many of the UMD department productions.
-I was recently in the regional premiere of Natasha, Pierre, and the Great Comet of 1812 in April of this year.
-I not only was challenged as an opera dancer/ensemble member, I was given the opportunity to understudy both Natasha and Princess Mary.
-This really tested me as an artist but I am so glad that I was able to be apart of it.
+I was in UMD’s production of Cabaret this spring.
+I found Sally Bowles challenging me in many ways as an artist.
+Finding her joy and love for performance and it’s contrast to the dark end of the show, really gave me new skills to take with me into my next process.
+Cabaret really tested me as an artist and I am so glad that I was able to be apart of it.

 I have also grown in so many ways as an artist and human during my time in Duluth.
 Just recently, I had the opportunity to be in my first professional show!
-I participated in The Duluth Playhouse’s production of Jersey Boys this September.
-I am now getting to work with them again this December on Cinderella.
-I am so grateful that I have been able to dip my toe into the professional world prior to graduating.
+I participated in The Duluth Playhouse’s production of Jersey Boys.
+I then got to work with them the following winter on Cinderella.
+I am so grateful that I was able to dip my toe into the professional world prior to graduating.

 When I am not in rehearsals or on the stage, you can find me spending time outdoors, painting, or hanging out with my cat.
 I really enjoy going for hikes and exploring the world around me.
 Traveling is definitely one of my passions.
 I am hoping to eventually travel/tour with a production in the future.
 When I have the time, I often relax by doing paintings for my family.
 My cat is certainly my little best friend.
 I got Penny the summer after my sophomore year of college, and we have been inseparable ever since.